brushbots/brushbots_simulator/README.md

 # brushbots_simulator
-Simulator for a swarm of brushbots
+Simulator for a swarm of brushbots.
+Updates available on [GitHub](https://github.com/brushbots/brushbots_simulator).

 ## Linux/macOS